-ASTRONOMY II WITH LAB: GT-SC1 4 CR.
-(3L/2 LBA)
+ASTRONOMY II WITH LAB: GT-SC1

-PRQ: Accuplacer score of SS 70+, or successful completion of any CCR course with a grade of S/C or better; and Accuplacer score of EA 85+, or successful completion of MAT 050 or MAT 055 with a grade of S/C or better.
+PRQ: Successful completion of AST 101 with a grade of C or better.
 Emphasizes the structure and life cycle of the stars, the sun, galaxies, and the universe as a whole, including cosmology and relativity.
 Incorporates laboratory experience.
 This course is one of the Statewide Guaranteed Transfer Courses, GT-SC1.

-AST 175-177 SPECIAL TOPICS 0-12 CR.
+AST 175-177